BenGreenleaf/STP-PDF/README.md

 ---

 ## Usage

-1. **Run the script or executable in dist/other.exe**
+1. Ensure `config.json` is present in the same folder, with correct vault and folder paths.
-2. **Provide the sub-assembly name** when prompted.
+2. **Run the script or executable in dist/other.exe**
-3. Ensure `config.json` is present in the same folder, with correct vault and folder paths.
+3. **Provide the sub-assembly name** when prompted with or without file extension (only .SLDASM files)

 ---